Living With Lupus - My personal story

 the normalties of a doctors visit.
 He asked me if I had any changes in my health recently.
 After thinking about

 it, I told him that I noticed that I had been feeling unusually tired and had aches in my legs from time to time.
-I have had these aches since 7th grade because I used to run all of the time.
-I just figured I was tired because
+I have

 I was an active person.
 He performed lab work to try and pin-point the source of my problem.
 He said that